jsbilgi/exercises-stdlib/README.md

 * Install Docker

 ### Local Docker setup
-* Build the Docker image of base-engine - Refer first 4 lines from "fire up the docker instance" heading to create image
+* Build the Docker image of base-engine - Refer 1 to 4 lines from "fire up the docker instance" section to create image
-* Run the docker container - Refer 5th line from "fire up the docker instance" heading to run container
+* Run the docker container - Refer 5th line from "fire up the docker instance" section to run container
 * Login to docker container

 	```